-Start a bullet journal for Covid self care stress relief
+Do you need a recovery bullet journal for self care this winter

-What’s a recovery bullet journal, and why do you need one right now?
-First of all, what’s a bullet journal?
-Remember daily planners?
+If you love writing, this is for you.
+Do you remember daily planners?
 They allowed you to note appointments, make lists, and outline daily tasks.
 More than a calendar but less that a diary, they let you plan by the day, month, or year.
 We all had them before smart phones, the way people used to have diaries before healthy living and journaling came into fashion.

 For stress reduction right now, we all need some proven techniques, to stave off depression, bring us back to the selves we used to be, or the self we want to be.
+Have you been struggling with going out into the world after months of isolation?
+Are you returning to work?
+Still working from home or looking for a job?
 Journal entries are self talk in the best possible sense.
 You can write about what’s happening, what makes you happy, sad, triggered, calm.
-You can relieve your frustration by writing letters to people you can’t communicate well with in person (and thankfully never send).
+You can even learn to write relieve your frustration by writing letters to people you can’t communicate well with in person (and thankfully never send).
 Here’s where bullet journals come in.

 A bullet journal can be anything you want it to be